d4wner/url_fuzz/README.md

 #update 2016.01.15
 1.add hack-http-header api
-2.modify js file
+2.modify hack-http-headers.js
-3.thx the author of hack-http-header:0xjin
+3.thx the origin author of hack-http-header:0xjin

+#update 2016.01.21
+1.correct some bugs
+2.add pass by module
+3.all modules in a file
+4.waf fuzzer will come later